Proof mining in $L^p$ spaces: The -axiomatization of Banach spaces The axiomatization of Lp Banach spaces

 and we are done. \end{proof}

-\begin{lemma} The statement of Lemma~\ref{l1} is still valid if we require that all $y_i$'s are of norm less than $1$ and we allow for $C$ to be of dimension at most $(4nN + 1)^n$. \end{lemma}
+\begin{lemma} The statement of Lemma~\ref{l1} is still valid if we require that all $y_i$'s are of norm at most $1$ and we allow for $C$ to be of dimension at most $(4nN + 1)^n$. \end{lemma}

 \begin{proof} We apply Lemma~\ref{l1} for our $x_i$'s, but with $N$ replaced by $2N$.
 We therefore obtain a subspace $C \subseteq X$ and $y'_1$,..., $y'_n$ in $C$ such that $C$ is of dimension at most $(4nN + 1)^n$, it is isometric to $\mathbb{R}^{\dim_\mathbb{R} C}_p$ and for all $i$, $\|x_i - y'_i\| \leq \frac1{2N}$.
 For each $i$, if $\|y'_i\|\geq 1$, set $y_i := \frac{y'_i}{\|y'_i\|}$, else put $y_i := y'_i$.
 For the ``unmodified'' $y_i$'s, clearly $\|x_i - y_i\| \leq \frac1N$.
 The others are certainly still in $C$, so we must only show for them that $\|x_i - y_i\| \leq \frac1N$.